fishing

 Weber River Fishing Report

-The river near Coalville is currently flowing at 62.6 CFS..
+The river near Coalville is currently flowing at 258 CFS.

-Current snowpack in the Weber River Drainage is sitting at 82 percent of average.
+The current water year to date precipitation is the Weber River Drainage is at 87 percent of normal.

 Southwest Wyoming Fishing Report